 Fine up to €20,000,000 or up to four percent of the company’s annual "global turnover".
 More details in this article

-Basically you’ll have to handle with 3 key concepts:
+Basically, you’ll have to handle with 3 key concepts:

 Consent, defined in Article 4, is approached during all of the GDPR's text.
 Generally, the GDPR is much higher standards of consent compared to the Data Protection Directive.

 Consent under the GDPR requires to be both explicit and informed.
-Organisations must present information about processing "in a concise, transparent, intelligible and easily accessible form, using clear and plain language" (Article 12).
+Organisations must present information about processing "in a concise, transparent, intelligible and easily accessible form, using the clear and plain language" (Article 12).

 Organisations will need clear consent from individuals where data processing is based on consent.
 They must be able to prove individuals have given consent to process their data (Article 7).